brandur/sorg/content/articles/free-certificates.md

 In an attempt to unwind some of the mistakes that were made around security in the earlier ages of the Internet, browsers are starting to prod service providers in the right direction.
-For example, in the near future [Chrome will start shaming websites that aren't encrypted][chrome-shame] and [Firefox will start red flagging login forms that come in over HTTP][firefox-shame].
+For example, in the near future [Chrome will start shaming websites that aren't encrypted][chromeshame] and [Firefox will start red flagging login forms that come in over HTTP][firefoxshame].

 The good news is that we're now living in a golden age of secure connections.
 The price of CA-signed certificates is trending toward zero, and if you're a